gomarcd/gomarcd-website/content/posts/git-repo-multiple-remotes-ssh.md

         email = git@gomarcd.dev
 ```

-Also note the domain `gomarcd.github.com` referenced there must match what you put as `Host` from `~/.ssh/config`.
+Also note the `gomarcd.github.com` is only a reference to the SSH identity and must match what you put as `Host` from `~/.ssh/config`.

-All that's left is to create a repo with the same name in Github & Codeberg.
-From now `git push` will automatically push to both repositories using their respective SSH keys.
+All that's left now is to create a repo with the same name in Github & Codeberg!

+From now on, `git push` will automatically push to both repositories using their respective SSH keys.